monix/monix-connect/docs/parquet.md

 ## Introduction
 [Apache Parquet](http://parquet.apache.org/) is a columnar storage format that provides the advantages of _compressed_, _efficient_ data representation available to any project in the _Hadoop_ ecosystem.

- t has already been proved by multiple projects that have demonstrated the performance impact of applying the right _compression_ and _encoding scheme_ to the data.
+It has already been proved by multiple projects that have demonstrated the performance impact of applying the right _compression_ and _encoding scheme_ to the data.

-Therefore, the `monix-parquet` _connector_ basically exposes stream integrations for _reading_ and _writing_ into and from parquet files either in the _local system_, _hdfs_ or _AWS S3_.
+Therefore, the `monix-parquet` _connector_ basically exposes stream integrations for _reading_ and _writing_  from and into parquet files either in the _local system_, _hdfs_ or _AWS S3_.

 ## Set up